 I’m an aggressive trial attorney and effective negotiator.
 No matter what brings you into my office, I will tell you the good with the bad and design a legal strategy to protect you and those people that you value most.

 I have dedicated my life to helping clients navigate the legal system during the most difficult time in their lives.
 It is my job to relentlessly fight on behalf of my clients and protect their rights.
 I’m extremely effective in the courtroom and am driven to achieve the best results possible and will provide you with exceptional client service.
 Honest and open client communication is important to the attorney-client relationship and is the foundation of my law practice.

 Felicia A. Bunbury is the CEO & Managing Attorney of The FAB Law Firm, LLC.
 Her experience working with families in various settings makes her uniquely positioned to handle legal family matters.
-Mrs. Bunbury has dedicated her life to helping clients during some of the worst times in their lives.
+Ms. Bunbury has dedicated her life to helping clients during some of the worst times in their lives.
 Felicia attended Hofstra School of Law where she concentrated on trial advocacy, mediation, & family law.
-When she's not zealously advocating for her clients, she enjoys traveling, visiting the beach, dancing Zumba, cycling, podcasting, and spending time with her husband, family, & French Bulldog Esquire.
+When she's not zealously advocating for her clients, she enjoys traveling, visiting the beach, dancing Zumba, cycling, podcasting, and spending time with her family, & French Bulldog Esquire.

 Orlando Divorce Lawyer | Orange County Family Law Attorney | FAB Law Firm

 Please do not include any confidential or sensitive information in a contact form, text message, or voicemail.
 The contact form sends information by non-encrypted email, which is not secure.
 Submitting a contact form, sending a text message, making a phone call, or leaving a voicemail does not create an attorney-client relationship.